ELISSA-Main/elissa3_wiki/wiki/main_page.md

 elissa3_wiki/
-┣ assets/           -> Used for the integration with GithubPages ┣ styles/           -> Used for the integration with GithubPages ┣ wiki/             -> Contains all wiki Markdown files ┃ ┣ dev_guides/
+┣ assets/           -> Used for the integration with GithubPages ┣ styles/           -> Used for the integration with GithubPages ┣ wiki/             -> Contains all wiki Markdown files
-┃ ┣ graphics/
+┃ ┣ graphics/       -> Contains all images used in the wiki pages
-┃ ┣ overview/
-┃ ┣ user_guides/
+┃ ┣ ...
 ┃ ┗ main_page.md
 ┣ _includes/        -> Used for the integration with GithubPages
 ┣ _layouts/         -> Used for the integration with GithubPages